Kid’s Most Uncomfortable Questions and How to Answer Them

 This is a question that comes naturally to almost all children.
 And it seems extremely difficult to answer by avoiding the subject of sex and genitals.
 But even mystical storks with cabbage do not clarify this question.
 The best way to answer as simply as possible:

-«When mom and dad love each other, a baby appears in their mother’s womb, my dad and I met, made friends and loved each other, and you settled in my womb.
-At first you were very small and defenseless, so your Mom is safest for you.
+«When mom and dad love each other, a baby appears in their mother’s womb, my dad and I met, made friends, and loved each other, and you settled in my womb.
+At first, you were very small and defenseless, so your Mom is the safest for you.
 Gradually you grew, developed, and when the time came, your mother gave birth to you — bulging muscles from the abdomen».